portalpayments/portalwallet/README.md

  - The frontend is built using **Svelte** and **TypeScript**.
 See `src`.

- - The backend is the Solana blockchain.

- - Frontend components (`.svelte`) files are for display purposes only - most of the data is processed on the 'backend for the frontend' stored in the `/src/backend` directory.
+ - Frontend components (`.svelte`) files are for display purposes only - most of the data is sorted, processed, filtered etc. on the 'backend for the frontend' stored in the `/src/backend` directory.
 The files in the `src/backend` directory do not involve the browser UI (DOM) at all, but are rather pure TypeScript, that can be iterated and tested on without using a browser.

+ - The backend is, or course, the Solana blockchain.

  - Data is stored in **Svelte stores**, see `stores.ts`, where it can be accessed directly from any component that needs them without having to pass properties around.
 The Svelte store is the source of truth.